rikuba/typed-action-class/README.md

 Define Redux actions as classes and avoid code repetition in TypeScript.

+- There is only 2 APIs
+- There is no middleware
+- It does not affect to reducer

 By using this module,

 - Simple actions can be written with 1 liner (You don't need to write functions that map argument to payload)